 - Full exterior body styling kit, with unique mesh front grills

 Now, who doesn’t need features like this in a family-to-be car?
-I know I couldn’t live without hill start assistance, and the parking sensors are a bonus when you have a kids winging in the backseat distracting you.
+I know I couldn’t live without hill start assistance, and the parking sensors are a bonus when you have a kid winging in the backseat distracting you.
 With SatNav, Lane keeping and Ford’s Sync 3 system and with phone connectivity, it can get your beautiful family where it needs to go in one piece and you can use entertain the kids with their favourite Frozen soundtrack in the process.
 Everything on the car is designed to help keep you focused.

 Plus with a pretty decent sized boot, you won’t be short of space for the weekly shop.

-If you’re like me and you’re looking for something that looks the part but you don’t want the price tag to match then the ST-Line spec with it’s full exterior body styling kit, unique mesh front grills and front fog lights is definitely something you’ll want to consider.
-Who says you can’t have a awesome looking car as a parent?
+If you’re like me and you’re looking for something that looks the part but you don’t want the price tag to match then the ST-Line spec with its full exterior body styling kit, unique mesh front grills and front fog lights is definitely something you’ll want to consider.
+Who says you can’t have an awesome looking car as a parent?
 We may be grown-ups but we don’t want to grow up, right?

 | We may be grown-ups but we don’t want to grow up

 I really enjoyed driving this car for the few days that I had it.
 It had everything that I personally want/need from a car.
 It’s got all the safety features I look for, good styling both inside and out.
-Just enough to make it look awesome, without looking garish and all of this comes with price tag.
+Just enough to make it look awesome, without looking garish and all of this comes with a price tag.
 If your a family man with kids and need plenty of space but want a good looking car with decent speed, then the All-New Ford Focus is definitely one to consider.